-Shareholders present at the meeting must vote on a show of hands unless a poll is called.
+Shareholders must vote on a show of hands unless a poll is called.
 A poll may be called either before a vote is taken or before or immediately after the voting results on a show of hands are declared.
 A poll may be called by: